dorinma/MPC/OPERATE.md

 ## Maintenance

 #### Extending Functionality
+The software enables users to sort data.
+We used different design patterns to make this part easily extendable, so that more computations will be allowed.

+In order to add operations (such as merging lists, finding the i-th element), follow these steps:

+1. In MPCTypes.cs add the new operation in the enum OPERATION & in the class Operation.
+2. In the MPCServer project create a class that implements the Computer abstract class, which is responsible for the logic of the computation (make sure to implement the Compute method).
+3. In the InitComputer method found in ManagerServer.cs, add a case matching to the new operation which will create the appropriate Computer.
+4. In the MPCRandomnessClient project create a class that implements the Circuit abstract class.
+This class will be in charge of generating the correlated randomness for this specific computation.

 #### Error Handeling
 There is a number of possible errors that may occur while running the system: